 I don't have any kids (nor plan on having any) in my life aside from being Aunt Ickie to my niece.
 She is my jellybean and I'm so glad my sister had a child so I didn't miss out on the fun!
 I've a twisted sense of humor that not everyone gets, and am not easily offended unless its something thats just simply wrong (such as racist jokes), so if you have something you think is funny for a swap, I'd love to see/ hear it!

 The list of what I don't like is much smaller...
-The color orange (unless it's a soft coral-y orange), the smell of lavender, incense sticks, eggplant, horror films, 70's fabric patterns, and Hannah Montana-ish Disney and Nickelodeon shows.
+The color orange (unless it's a soft coral-y orange), the smell of lavender, incense sticks, eggplant, horror films, 70's fabric patterns, and Hannah Montana-ish Disney and Nickelodeon shows, and slap dash thrown together no effort made swaps.
 I'm also not really into religious items - any religion.

 I sometimes make beaded bracelets and necklaces that some people like enough to pay me for. : ) I have a stash of beads that seems unending.
 I also like papercrafts like making cards, bookmarks and ATC's.
 I LOVE receiving ATC's and I've made some, but they just seem so inferior to the artwork I see so many others creating.
 I don't think I'm very artistic, but I do like being a lil bit creative.
 If you get me in a swap and you create ATC's I'd love to have one!
 I've also recently learned very basic crocheting and have discovered a hidden addiction to yarn.It's just so warm and fuzzy!
 I am trying to tame the beast though, so I really don't need any more.
 When I was packing to move I wound up donating a fully stuffed garbage bag full of yarn to my local thrift store.
 There is such a thing as too much of a good thing!
 This past Christmas I made my very first lap quilt for my MIL and found that I really really like fabric.
 It seems like washi tape is beginning to crowd out my other crafty addictions.
 That stuff is just soooo much fun!
 I have a ton, and I'm always drooling over new rolls online.
 Poor DH...
 My crafting ADD means he's always stepping around a new bag of supplies for something.